 The endosperm is the largest part of the grain.
 It provides fuel for the embryo to sprout into a new plant.

 For a food to be considered a whole grain, it needs to include all 3 of these original parts, the bran, germ, and endosperm.

 When a grain does not contain all three original parts, it is considered refined or processed.

 This refinement leads to a loss of nutrients and protein.
 So much, in fact, it required that nutrients be added back into the processed or refined grain products.

 Unfortunately, this attempt to mimic the natural amounts of nutrients, fiber, and protein is almost impossible.
 Refined or processed grains don’t come close to the health benefits the grain had when it included all its original 3 parts.

 Refined grains, such as all-purpose flour, are processed for better texture and to extend the shelf life of the product.

-The problem is when grains are processed, it removes parts of the bran and germ which contained protein and essential nutrients such as b vitamins, selenium, magnesium, and potassium, leaving behind a less nutritious grain.
+The problem is when grains are processed, it remove parts of the bran and germ that contain protein and essential nutrients such as b vitamins, selenium, magnesium, and potassium, leaving behind a less nutritious grain.
 In addition, much of the fiber is removed too.

-The key with whole grains is that they include large amounts of fiber.
+The key to whole grains is that they include large amounts of fiber.
 Whole grains are digested more slowly and their fiber content helps you feel full longer.